 Rapid weather changes are common along the Missouri National Recreational River corridor.
 Variations from season to season and from year to year are great.
 Characteristics of the climate are hot summers and cold winters.

-Sunshine is abundant, particularly in the summer months.
+During the warm seasons, expect abundant sunshine especialy in July through August.
 Average annual rainfall is 25 inches, of which about 80% falls from April through September.

 Thunderstorms can be dangerous and visitors should be prepared for them, especially from June until late August.